Highly Capable Program Information

 Our Highly Capable Self-Contained Classrooms provide full-time placement for qualified students.
 State curriculum standards are the foundation of this instructional program, but students will find that the pacing and academic expectations of lessons to be exceptionally rigorous.
 Students are expected to meet standards at least one year above their regular grade level.

-For grades 6-8, qualified students participate in clusters either within our Advanced Studies Program (ASP), or our International Baccalaureate Middle Year Program (IB).
-Here, Highly Capable students will have the opportunity to learn and collaborate with other high achieving students in both an accelerated math course and an integrated humanities block of language arts and social studies.
-Some middle schools additionally offer an accelerated science course.
+For grades 6-8, qualified students participate in clusters either within our Honors Program or our International Baccalaureate Middle Year Program (IB).
+Here, Highly Capable students will have the opportunity to learn and collaborate with other high achieving students in both an accelerated math and/or language arts course.
+Some middle schools additionally offer accelerated social studies or science courses.

 For grades 9-12, qualified students participate in clusters within our Advanced Placement (AP) program at Lakes and Clover Park High Schools, and within our International Baccalaureate Program (IB) at Harrison Preparatory School.

 The Clover Park School District universally screens students in grades K-11 for candidacy into the district Highly Capable program.
-The tests used for screening include: iREADY, Measures of Academic Progress, and the Smarter Balanced Summative assessment.
-Students who meet screening qualifications are then administered the Cognitive Abilities Ability Test and the Renzulli Scales with parent permission during the second semester of the school year.
+The tests used for screening include: STAR, Measures of Academic Progress, and the Smarter Balanced Summative assessment.
+Students who meet screening qualifications are then administered the Cognitive Abilities Ability Test with parent permission during the second semester of the school year.

 Universal screening and testing windows are communicated in early spring to the public via each building’s website, Inside Schools, and to teachers via direct email and staff meetings.
 Out-of-district transfers are evaluated in a timely manner on a case-by-case basis.
 As appropriate, new students without screening scores will be administered district assessments and continue through the same district admission process.

-Military Transfer Students: Our district participates in the Interstate Compact on Educational Opportunity for Military Children.
-If a military child received gifted services in his/her previous school, we will strive to offer comparable services as space allows.
+Our district participates in the Interstate Compact on Educational Opportunity for Military Children.
+Additionally, we honor this compact for all district students, regardless of whether they live on or off-base.
+If a child received gifted services in his/her previous school, we will strive to offer comparable services as space allows.
 In most cases, no placement testing is required.
-Military families planning a transfer to Joint-Base Lewis McChord should contact the Teaching and Learning Office at 253-583-5150 as early as possible to ensure a smooth transition for the student.
+Families planning a transfer to our district should contact the Teaching and Learning Office at 253-583-5150 as early as possible to ensure a smooth transition for the student.

-In order to obtain a well-rounded assessment of a student's eligibility, up to five different test scores may be considered:
+To obtain a well-rounded assessment of a student's eligibility, multiple test scores may be considered, including these district-wide assessments:

 Note: Parents of students who qualify for special education services or are on a 504 plan should work with their child's special education teacher to request an evaluation of pertinent classroom achievement data to determine eligibility.